Providence After School Alliance crafted a nationally-recognized model to best serve young people.

 - Leverage resources.
-In 12 years, PASA has raised over $24 million from a mix of public and private funders to transform the lives of over 14,000 middle and high school youth.
+For 15 years, PASA has raised over $24 million from a mix of public and private funds to transform the lives of over 14,000 middle and high school youth.
 Thanks to the leadership of the Mayors and Superintendents, half of PASA’s budget is raised from the city and public education funding sources.
-The other half has been supported by a mix of national and local corporate funders as well as a growing list of individual donors.
+The other half is supported by national and local corporate funding and a growing, dedicated list of individual donors.

 PASA has built an efficient system that costs approximately $1,200 per student.
 We maximize donor investments in transportation, meals, staffing and programs, we utilize school buildings after hours, and we reinvest over $500,000 to pay instructors in 80 community organizations committed to serving youth.